How do you protect your clients from formjacking?

 • Limit the number of personal details you ask for and choose payment methods like iDEAL, so that your customers do not have to fill in credit card details.

-• Run a periodical website security test.
-You can use an automated cyber resilience scan (in Dutch) for this.
+• Run a regular website security test.
+You can use an automated cyber resilience scan for this.
 It will expose any weak spots in your security armour.
-Or get an ethical hacker to perform a penetration test test (in Dutch).
+Or get an ethical hacker to perform a penetration test.
 You can ask them to focus on certain security issues, such as formjacking.

 • Recognise unwanted adjustments to your website code.
 Perhaps you have some basic knowledge about source code.
 If you do, you may be able to spot changes yourself.
-Although: it remains tricky, especially if you have a dynamic website.
+Although this remains tricky, especially if you have a dynamic website.
 Discuss the options you have when it comes to checking for formjacking with your IT supplier.